limFakson/Forum/FUTA/README.md

 <!--Joshua Part-->
-The UserProfile works like this, it a dropdown and it sticks and create's new UserProfile when a logined user create's a Profile, so let say tom registers now, he will login automatically after filling in is details and hits submit button.
+The UserProfile works like this, it a dropdown(it not meant to be touched) and it sticks and create's new UserProfile when a logined user create's a Profile, so let say tom registers now, he will login automatically after filling in is details and hits submit button.
 A profile will act as the second step in the registration, and if not filled homepage can't be entered.

 I hope this explains in details